 - In the 1970s, MDMA was being used by psychiatrists as a psychotherapeutic tool.
 The thought was that patients who took it would be more willing to communicate and participate in psychotherapy.
 During this time, the drug was called “Adam” because of the idea that patients were returned to a more innocent state.

 - Ecstasy had a reputation as a party drug by the 1980s.

 - In 1985, the US added MDMA to the list of Schedule 1 drugs under the Controlled Substances Act.
-It was joined marijuana, LSD, heroin and others on that list, meaning they had a high potential for abuse and medicinal value.
+It was joined by marijuana, LSD, heroin, and others on that list, meaning they had a high potential for abuse and medicinal value.
 This was part of the “War on Drugs”.

-- Some medical researchers still believe there is potential for this drug to treat people with PTSD, depression, anxiety and other behavioral problems.
-In the early 1990s, the first human trials were approved by the FDA.
-These were testing whether MDMA could help relieve pain in terminally ill patients, paired with psychotherapy.
-Although there are no published studies, there are safety parameters established for a controlled, clinical administration of MDMA to human participants.
+- Some medical researchers still believe there is potential for this drug to treat people with PTSD, depression, anxiety, and other behavioral problems.
+In the early 1990s, the FDA approved the first human trials.
+These tested whether MDMA could help relieve pain in terminally ill patients, paired with psychotherapy.
+Although there are no published studies, safety parameters are established for a controlled, clinical administration of MDMA to human participants.

 - In 2016 in the Journal of Psychopharmacology, it was written that MDMA “offers a promising treatment for PTSD”.

 What Are The Effects of Ecstasy?